Redd9292/The-WeatherApp/README.md

 ## Description

-The React Weather App is a simple weather application built with JavaScript, React, Axios, and Tailwind CSS.
-It allows users to check the current weather conditions for a specific location.
+The React WeatherApp is a simple weather application built with HTML, JavaScript, React, Axios, and Tailwind CSS.
+It leverages the Weatherapi to fetch accurate and up-to-date weather data, allowing users to check the current weather conditions for a specific location.

 ## Table of Contents